KhronosGroup/glTF/specification/2.0/README.md

 }
 ```

-All extensions used in a glTF asset are listed in the top-level `extensionsUsed` array object, e.g.,
+All extensions used in a glTF asset must be listed in the top-level `extensionsUsed` array object, e.g.,

 ```json
 {